AlexandreMundoJS/AlexandreMundoJS/README.md

 ## Who I am?

 - 👋 Hello, I’m @AlexandreMundoJS
-- 👀 I’m interested in Javascript, HTML, CSS, NodeJS and Oracle Commerce Cloud
+- 👀 I’m interested in Javascript, HTML, CSS, NodeJS, ReactJS, Java and Oracle Commerce Cloud
-- 🌱 I’m currently learning JavaScript, TypeScript, Design Patterns and E-Commerce Architecture
+- 🌱 I’m currently learning Java and SpringBoot.
+I'm creating projects to understand the framework.
-- :heartpulse: I'm in love with TDD.
-I'm looking to understand and be more effective writing code.
+- :heartpulse: I have experience in Front and Backend projects.
+I also have experience in software and solution Architecture.
 - 💞️ I’m looking to collaborate on JavaScript projects.
+- You'll not found anything usefull here.
+Contact me on <a href="https://www.linkedin.com/in/alexandre-garske-machado/" title="Linkedin">Linkedin</a>

 ## SKILLS